NannyML/nannyml/docs/glossary.rst

             Please map your own values to them accordingly.

     PCA
         Principal Component Analysis.
-A method user for dimensionality reduction.
+A method used for dimensionality reduction.

+    Performance Estimation
+        Estimating performance of a deployed ML model without having access to :term:`Target`.

     Predictions
         A synonym for :term:`Model outputs`.